 Kay Richardson is a two-time Suzi Bass nominated Sound Designer and Audio Engineer.
 Radio Golf marks Kay’s return to the Two River family.
 Regional Theater designs include: The Hound of the Baskervilles at Alpine Theatre Project in Whitefish, MT, August Wilson’s Radio Golf and King Hedley II at Two River Theatre in Red Bank, NJ, Eclipsed at Synchronicity Theatre, Thurgood at Theatrical Outfit; Between Riverside and Crazy, Smart People, Fetch Clay Make Man and Gut Bucket Blues at Kenny Leon’s True Colors Theatre Company in Atlanta, GA.
 Additional design work includes: A Man of No Importance, Spring Awakening, The Colored Museum, A Song for Coretta, and Seven Guitars.
 Kay has toured in all 50 of the United States and in over 45 countries mixing live sound for musicals and concerts.
 Currently she is the Sound Supervisor at Princeton University’s Lewis Center for the Arts in Princeton, NJ.

 Erin Hicks grew up in Harlem, NY.
 She began styling hair as an assistant on The Winter’s Tale at the New York Shakespeare Festival, starring Alfre Woodard, Mandy Patinkin, and Diane Venora.
 Over the last 20 years she has worked on various Broadway, film and TV shows.
 This is Erin’s fifth show at Two River, following Guadalupe in the Guest Room and August Wilson’s Seven Guitars, Ma Rainey’s Black Bottom and King Hedley II.

 Production Stage Manager

-Megan Smith (Production Stage Manager) is thrilled to be reunited with the Radio Golf Company and Two River Theater for The Hombres.
+MEGAN SMITH (she/her/hers) PRODUCTION STAGE MANAGER is thrilled to return to Two River Theater for The Hombres.
 Previous TRT credits include Radio Golf, Dancing at Lughnasa and The Bridge of San Luis Rey.
-In 2019, Ms. Smith helped David Greenspan remount TRT’s production of The Bridge of San Luis Rey at Miami New Drama.
-Select NY credits include: Off-Broadway: Usual Girls, Ordinary Days (Roundabout Theatre Company), Fetch Clay, Make Man and Red Dog Howls (New York Theatre Workshop), The Scottsboro Boys (The Vineyard Theatre), Book of Days (Signature Theatre).
-Regional credits include: Miami New Drama, Westport Country Playhouse, Long Wharf Theater, Baltimore Center Stage, New York Stage and Film, Bard SummerScape, and The Guthrie Theater.
+In 2019, Ms. Smith helped David Greenspan remount TRT’s production of The Bridge of San Luis Rey for Miami New Drama.
+Select NY credits include: Off-Broadway: Usual Girls, Ordinary Days (Roundabout Theatre Company); Fetch Clay, Make Man and Red Dog Howls (New York Theatre Workshop); The Scottsboro Boys (The Vineyard Theatre); Book of Days (Signature Theatre).
+Regional credits include: Miami New Drama, Westport Country Playhouse, Long Wharf Theater, Baltimore Center Stage, New York Stage and Film, Bard SummerScape and The Guthrie Theater.